Lino Červar

-Lino Červar (born 22 September 1950) is a Croatian retired handball coach.
+Lino Červar (born 22 September 1950) is a Croatian retired handball coach and politician.
 In 2003 he guided Croatia men's national handball team to gold in the 2003 World Championship as well as to gold at the 2004 Olympics.

 As a member of the largest centre-right political party in Croatia–the Croatian Democratic Union (HDZ)–he was a member of the Croatian Parliament from 2003 to 2008.

 Apart from Croatian, Červar also holds Macedonian citizenship.

 Coaching career

 Červar started his club head coaching career in 1974 with RK Triko Novigrad.
 He was the head coach of RK Istraturist Umag from 1980 until 1991 when he was appointed as the head coach of Austrian team Klagenfurt.

 In 2000 Červar was hired by Croatian powerhouse Badel 1862 Zagreb to be their head coach.
 He resigned from Zagreb in 2001.
 Between 2002 and 2004 he coached Italian team Papilon Conversano and then returned to RK Zagreb (then named Croatia Osiguranje Zagreb).

 In 2009 Červar was hired by Macedonian team RK Metalurg Skopje but he left the club in April 2017 due to return in the Croatian national team as the head coach.

 In June 2018 he was named the head coach of RK Zagreb for the third time in his coaching career but in November 2018 he announced his resignation from the club due to his obligations with Croatia's team.